rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

  mempool and transaction fees.
 With this level of control,
  such a good intentioned
- monopoly will be the downfall of Bitcoin's decentralization.
+ monopoly would be the downfall of Bitcoin's decentralization.
 Better if they had evil intent and broke consensus by changing the supply, for then